mgrimace/Homelab/LXCs/homepage.md

 # Homepage

-[Homepage](https://gethomepage.dev/en/installation/) is a neat way to collect your various service WebUIs in one convenient place, here is a screenshot of my current setup:
+[Homepage](https://gethomepage.dev/en/installation/) is a neat way to collect your various service WebUI URLs in one convenient place.

 ## Installation